Heritage Vancouver's 2015 Top10 Tour and TalkJapantown (Paueru Gai), North Strathcona: Past Present and Future

 Japanese Canadian Internment

 In early 1942, following Canada’s declaration of war on Japan, Japanese Canadians living in British Columbia, the majority Canadian citizens by birth, were detained and dispossessed.
 The Canadian Government responded aggressively to the growing xenophobia towards Japanese Canadians following the attacks on Pearl Harbour and Hong Kong.
 Japanese-owned fishing boats were detained and all Japanese property that was not able to be carried was confiscated by the Canadian Government.
-The RCMP began to systematically remove and relocate the Japanese Canadian residents of Japantown.
-The entire Japantown community was displaced and moved to internment camps in interior BC.
+The RCMP began to systematically remove and relocate the Japanese Canadian residents of Powell Street.
+The entire Powell Street community was displaced and moved to internment camps in interior BC.
 The Canadian Government expropriated or sold all Japanese-owned property during the war, using the Japanese Hall as an administration building for the Canadian Army and the Fuji Chop Suey restaurant as a Federal Government administration building.
-The vibrant Japantown neighbourhood seemed to disappear.
+The vibrant Powell Street neighbourhood seemed to disappear.

 Present Day Japantown